rendall/icebreakers/QUESTIONS.md

   * What would it take to give up your smartphone for a month?
   * Where is your favorite vacation spot?
   * Which are better, cookies or brownies?
-  * Which class do you wish the school offered?
+  * Which class do you wish your school offered?
   * Which class is your favorite?
   * Which fictional team is the best team of all time?
   * Which holiday song is your favorite?